ttaubert/octoblog/source/_posts/2015-06-16-a-gentle-introduction-to-differential-cryptanalysis.markdown

 The [adaptive chosen-message attack (ACM)](https://en.wikipedia.org/wiki/Chosen-plaintext_attack) model, describing a very powerful adversary, allows to obtain a valid authentication token (the MAC) for arbitrary messages under a secret key.
-In the case of the OMA digest this means that she would for example exploit a protocol that allows to request MACs for data under her control, computed by the target with the secret key.
+In the case of the OMA digest this means that an attacker would for example exploit a protocol that allows to request MACs for data under her control, computed by the target with the secret key.
 The "only thing" left then is to find the secret key.

 {% img /images/oma-diff.png 500 Differential attack against OMA %}